blitzcrg/fishscaler/README.md

+Very unlikely to be usable as written after sitting unmaintained for years. :D

 # fishscaler
 Python utility for bulk capture of pricing data from mtggoldfish.com using Requests and Beautifulsoup.
 Python 3 is probably required, but might run on 2.7 - I haven't tested it.